advanced-security/advanced-security-material/troubleshooting/codeql-builds/compiled-languages-csharp.md

 For `Error ASPCONFIG: It is an error to use a section registered as allowDefinition='MachineToApplication' beyond application level.`,  change the locations of the obj and publish folder to not be located under the project folder of the website.

+For `Error ASPCONFIG: Could not load type 'X.Y.Z'`, ensure that you do not have excluded `.cshtml`, `.ashx`, `.ashx.cs`, `.aspx` or `.aspx.cs` files on disk in existing `Views` folders or the Root folder of your project!
+You can show hidden files in your solution view to hunt these down and remove from these folders.
+MvcBuildViews does not observe the file include from the csproj when compiling the application.
+You may have to hunt these down one by one, so adding `<MvcBuildViews>true</MvcBuildViews>` to your local .csproj may help you get this done on your local machine with Visual Studio.
+The `Error List` view in Visual Studio will have a column that shows you the actual File name you need to delete.

 # Speed up C# Analysis

 Start here: [CodeQL Docs -  The build takes too long](https://docs.github.com/en/enterprise-cloud@latest/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/troubleshooting-the-codeql-workflow#the-build-takes-too-long).